MinaProtocol/mina/docs/specs/consensus/README.md

 **Conventions**
 * We use the terms _top_ and _last_ interchangeably to refer to the block with the greatest height on a given chain
-* We use the term _local slot number_ to refer to the intra-epoch slot number that resets to 1 every epoch
+* We use the terms _local or epoch slot number_ to refer to the intra-epoch slot number that resets to 1 every epoch
 * We use _global slot number_ to refer to the global slot number since genesis starting at 1

 **Notations**